Tapioca: Malaysia

 A variation of the chips popular amongst the Malays is kerepek pedas, where the crisps are coated with a hot, sweet, and tangy chili and onion paste, or sambal, usually with fried anchovies and peanuts added.

 The cultivation of the plant is also extensively present in the Malay Peninsula, where in the hands of the Chinese, cassava tubers weighing from 4–13 kg are first scraped and then washed carefully.
 By being passed between rollers, they are reduced to a pulp which is again carefully washed, then shaken up with water.
 This causes the fecula to separate and pass through a very fine sieve, resulting in flour.
 The flour is repeatedly washed and then placed on mats to bleach via sun exposure and air.
 Different applications may be applied here to give rise to the popular and loved tapioca pearls in bubble tea beverages, also known as boba.
 The pearl tapioca is achieved by placing the flour in a cradle-shaped frame covered with canvas, where it's slightly moistened and rotated to be granulated.
 Finally, it is dried in the sun, then over the fire in a greased iron pan, and ready for the market.

 South Asia

 In South Asia, tapioca pearls are known as sagudana, sabudana or shabudana (pearl sago) or sabba akki (in Kannada).
 The pearls are used to make snacks.

 Bangladesh

 Sagudana is sometimes used in dessert dishes.
 Faluda, a popular food, is also prepared with curd, ice, and other ingredients during summer.

 India

 Tapioca pearls are a common ingredient of traditional Indian dishes such as kheer.

 Tapioca pearls are used to make Sabudana khichdi, pakoda, paratha in Maharashtra, which is commonly eaten during vrat (fasting).
-Indians generally soak it overnight or 6–8 hours in before cooking.
+Indians generally soak it overnight or 6–8 hours before cooking.